To visit Europe after Brexit there are things you need to do before you travel. These include:

 It’s particularly important you get travel insurance with the right cover if you have a pre-existing medical condition.
 This is because the EHIC scheme covers pre-existing conditions, while many travel insurance policies do not.

-There may be changes from 31 October 2019 if there’s no deal.
+There may be changes after Brexit.
 What these are depend on how you’re travelling.

 However you travel, check before you leave for any delays or disruption.

-- a free ‘green card’ - allow 1 month to get this from your vehicle insurance company
+- a ‘green card’ - allow 1 month to get this from your vehicle insurance company

 - a GB sticker